davidgasquez/handbook/Teamwork.md

 	- Reduce blockers.
 Every [small inconvenience](https://www.lesswrong.com/posts/reitXJgJXFzKpdKyd/beware-trivial-inconveniences) slows much more than it might seem.
 	- Deploy often.
 Don't wait for perfection.
 Ship and iterate.
 Fix time and change the scope.
 	- When everything is important then nothing is important.
+- Constantly prioritize.
+Communicating with the team to make sure everyone understands the what and the why of the priorities, especially in times of change, and is aligned with clarity to move forward.
 - Assign as few possible to a project.
 Should have an owner and a stakeholder.
 - Optimizing for short term speed is dangerous if you don't allow some slack to pick up things that will make you faster in the long run.
 	- If you want to optimize for speed, you need an experimentation platform to track the impact of changes.
 Teams need to learn how to [disagree and commit](https://en.wikipedia.org/wiki/Disagree_and_commit).